KevinDao33/KevinDao33-tz-tz_tattoo-idea-sharing/README.md

 By selecting details for the next tattoo, users could create a tattoo plan.
 ![StartPlan-Demo](./REDAME/StartPlan-Demo-GIF2.gif)

-Artists could click on tattoo plans to view more details.
+Artists could click on tattoo plans to view more details and recommend themselves.
 ![Plan-Demo](./REDAME/TattooPlan-Demo-GIF.gif)